Blackwater to Wokingham walk

 The full walk is fairly long but the two intermediate stations on the Blackwater Valley line provide obvious drop-in and drop-out points.
 Sandhurst is not the most inspiring place to start a walk as the first 20 minutes are along roads, but this shorter start would be worth considering if you missed a train and wanted to join up with a group starting from Blackwater.
 An even shorter alternative start from Crowthorne station has also been included, although this misses out Finchampstead Ridges.

-Crowthorne station is passed about halfway through the long afternoon leg.
-Although there are few options for refreshment nearby while waiting for a train, you could complete a Short Walk there.
+Crowthorne station is passed about halfway through the long afternoon leg and you could complete a Short Walk there.
 With the alternative start this would make a Short Circular Walk.

-Another way of shortening the walk would be to cut out the entire 10 km loop to Finchampstead, although there are few refreshment opportunities between Sandhurst and Wokingham on this Direct Walk.
-There is very little overlap between this variation and the Short Circular Walk, so they could be treated as two separate walks.
+Another option would be to cut out the entire 10 km loop to Finchampstead.
+There is very little overlap between this Direct Walk and the Short Circular Walk, so they could be treated as two separate walks.

 The outward leg from Blackwater to Horseshoe Lake was described in the other direction in an earlier version of this walk (see below), and these directions have been retained as they combine well with the alternative start to make a kind of Reverse Walk.